mariolgw/GPSPA_project/README.md

 ### Results & Discussion

+Our metro schedule application works well, providing a fast and easy way to check upcoming train arrivals in Lisbon.
+The system responds quickly on our local machines, making it practical for daily use.
+We designed the interface with two main features: a simple station search that shows upcoming trains for the selected station, and an interactive map that displays all stations as clickable pins.

+While we didn't conduct any formal user testing, feedback from peers was positive.
+Users liked user friendly approach of the dropdown search, the clear display of trains organized by direction, and the countdown showing wait times.
+Some suggested adding filters by route color, which would help commuters who only use specific lines.

+We faced several challenges during development.
+Creating effective database queries took some time, trial and error, and careful design, especially to group trains by direction and show only the next three trains per direction.
+Working with location data required the PostGIS extension, which added complexity but enabled our map feature.
+The Mapbox implementation sometimes had issues with users' privacy settings, so we added fallback options to ensure the app works even without precise location data.

+Our app offers advantages over the official Lisbon Metro website.
+While their site covers everything from art installations to construction plans, our solution focuses on the one thing most users want:

+when's my next train coming?

+This focused approach makes our app simpler, more convenient, and faster to use, especially on mobile devices.

+Working with GTFS data has limitations.
+For Lisbon specifically, the data is based on predetermined schedules rather than live train positions, so we can't show delays or disruptions.
+Our system also struggles with the transition between weekday and weekend schedules and doesn't clearly indicate when the metro is closed.

+Despite these limitations, we achieved our main goal of creating a user-friendly system that shows the next trains at any Lisbon metro station for each direction.
+Our ETL pipeline, database, and API work together smoothly to deliver accurate schedule information.

+For the future, we're considering adding route filters, service alerts, station maps with platform layouts, and route planning features.
+These enhancements would build on what we've created while maintaining our focus on improving the commuter experience with timely, accessible information.

 ### Conclusion

 This project successfully implements a system that allows users to easily and interactively check real-time metro departure times at Lisbon’s stations.
 By integrating an ETL pipeline, a structured database, and an API, the system efficiently gathers, processes, and serves metro schedule data, enhancing accessibility and usability for commuters.